 “You’re starting to freak me out, let’s just do this and get you out of here.
 Can you find her in all those people down there?”
 Kyle questioned.

 “I hope so, or we are going to look like fools,” I answered.

 Two other cars followed us into the parking lot.
 I could see my three new helpers get out of their trucks and stand by the van.
 Richard left the main group and headed back towards Kyle and me.

 “We found you a sleeveless hoodie, everybody is good to go.
 Don’t worry about your vision, lean on Sanchez pretend you’re drunk we only need you to point her out to us the other team will grab her.”
 Richard helped me put on the jacket and then radioed for them to bring the car around.

 I could see her or more precisely I could see through her.
 “She has three men with her, one is in the delivery truck, and the other two are lingering on her heels like guards.
 They are at the bend in the street, outside a restaurant; the alley is where the truck is parked.
-They are waiting on that guy you shot, Paco or Pablo, Pen day ho?
-I don't know it's something with a P. She already sent someone back to the tunnel to get him.
+They are waiting on that guy you shot, Paco or Pablo, Pen-da-ho?
+It's something with a P. She already sent someone back to the tunnel to get him.
 We only have a few minutes before she knows something is up.”

 Richard was on his radio again, calling and barking orders at people.
 The second team was sent in to find the best possible spot to wait for the final word to grab the four individuals in question.

 “I suggest you send someone back to the cave to silence her scout, but I guess if your guys are quick, it won’t matter.
 We have fifteen minutes, no more.”
 I rattled the information off in a monotone fashion I could tell I was scaring Richard.
 His energy changed.